chef/automate/components/docs-chef-io/content/automate/ha.md

   - Azure
   - Google

-Deploy the Automate HA on the cloud infrastructure after the provisioning—the cloud systems.
+Deploy the Automate HA on the cloud infrastructure after provisioning the cloud systems.
 We have a simplified provisioning utility for AWS, Azure, and Google, and we expect to provision the systems manually.

 ## Deployment Methods